 Approach #3: — Get a credit card of your own and start building your credit — from day one

 Today, thanks to CreditStacks, expats in the US can start to build good credit from the day they arrive on US soil— faster, and painlessly.
 Unlike other US credit card companies that refuse to issue a card to expats with no credit history, CreditStacks looks at new-to-credit applicants and sees not just a credit score, but potential.
 This is a game changer.
-Approved CreditStacks customers receive a no-compromise, premium credit card with a high monthly credit limit, no annual fees, low interest rates, with no SSN or credit history needed to apply.* Applicants can submit applications up to 60 days before they move to the US, then find their new CreditStacks Mastercard waiting for them on their desks the day they land.
+Approved CreditStacks customers receive a no-compromise, premium credit card with a high monthly credit limit, no annual fees,¹ low interest rates, with no SSN² or credit history³ needed to apply.* Applicants can submit applications up to 60 days before they start a new job in the US, then find their new CreditStacks Mastercard waiting for them on their desks on day one.